agusmakmun/django-contact-widget/README.rst

 Usage
 ----------------------

-Include the tempalte from ``contact_widget/contact.html`` to your sidebar for example.
+Include the template from ``contact_widget/contact.html`` to your sidebar for example.

 ::